Update: The deadline for making IRA contributions for tax year 2020 has been extended to May 17, 2021.

 How Do Retirement Accounts Work?

-Retirement accounts often have tax advantages as compared to saving within a “regular” savings account or investing with a brokerage account.
+Retirement plans often have tax advantages as compared to saving within a “regular” savings account or investing with a brokerage account.
 There can be other benefits to using a retirement account—such as an employer match in a 401(k)—but really, it’s the tax benefits that make them unique.

 A discussion of the different types of retirement plans requires an understanding of that taxation, along with who establishes and uses each account, the rules of the plan, and ultimately, which type is best for you.